Sairam-50/show-me-the-code-js/README.md

 This is for my daily practice of javascript to have its syntax on my fingertips

 This is my first commit on github desktop consciously.

+This is a change in the first branch.